Sepitus-exe/WKElementaryDark/README.md

 - `--USER-grayed-text` specifies the color to use for de-emphasized text.

-#### Branding
+### Branding

-These specify the "chrome" or branding colors for things that don't require a particular color to indicate it's meaning (like kanji/vocabulary or apprentice/guru/etc.).
+These specify the "chrome" or branding color for things that can have an arbitrary color that doesn't imply a particular meaning (unlike kanji/vocabulary or apprentice/guru/etc., for example, where the color has a meaning).

-`--USER-brand` is the primary brand color, and `--USER-brand-alt` is a secondary color that should be harmonious but distinct.

-#### Correct/incorrect

-These are used to indicate correct/incorrect answers during reviews and lessons.
-They may also be used in other correct/incorrect scenarios.
+`--USER-brand` is the primary brand color.
+You might consider setting this to the same color as your kanji color, or your enlightened/burned colors.

-#### Meaning/reading
+### Meaning/reading

 These are used to color the headings during lessons and reviews to indicate whether the current quiz is asking about a _meaning_ or a _reading_.

-#### Item type
+### Item type

 The radical/kanji/vocabulary/extra colors indicate the _type_ of an item.
 This provides most of the styling for the site, so choose your colors wisely.

-#### SRS stages
+### SRS stages

 The "buckets" for SRS stages also get their own colors: apprentice, guru, master, enlightened, and burned.
 In general, you'll want some sort of clear progression in your color choices here.
 The idea is to show progress toward burning an item.

-#### Review/lesson
+### Review/lesson

 As you'd expect, these colors indicate whether a UI element is for reviewing something you've already "learned," or if it's for "lessons" to learn something new.

-#### Misc
+### Misc

-Finally, we have colors for alerts, warnings, and "success" indications that are used as you'd expect.
+Finally, we have colors for correct and incorrect responses, alerts, and "success" indications.
+These are used as you'd expect.

 The only other variable is the progress color, which is used to color progress bars throughout.
+You may want to re-use your branding color to indicate progress.

 ## Notes for user script writers

 The authors would like to encourage script writers to use these same naming conventions.

-Please use the `--ED-*` variables in your own CSS!
+The `--ED-*` variables in the main stylesheet are the external API.
+We will try not to make any breaking changes or delete any of these (though additions shouldn't break anything pre-existing).

+Please use the `--ED-*` variables in your own CSS, and, in particular, do NOT use `--USER-*` properties directly in your css files.
+Using the similarly named `--ED-*` variables ensures that users only need to define the specific colors they want to override rather than always having to include everything.

-This is easiest in your CSS rules if you use the fallback facility in case these variables aren't defined (if the user _hasn't_ installed Elementary Dark for some unfathomable reason).
+You can safely use any `--ED-*` property directly if WKElementaryDark is loaded, but your CSS rules should use the custom property fallback/default facility in case the main stylesheet isn't loaded for some unfathomable reason.

-Say, for example, you're writing a script that creates an outermost element with an id of "#my-awesome-script" and a container div with class "container".
+As an example, imagine your script has an outermost element with an id of "#my-awesome-script" and a container div with the CSS class "container".
 Suppose further that you wanted a dark olive green background, white text, and white border unless Elementary Dark is loaded.